 Why Family-Based Care?

-Children in family-based care often deal with issues such as abuse and/or neglect, addiction, mental health issues or family violence.
+Children in family-based care have often experienced abuse and/or neglect, and come from families who were struggling with addiction, mental health issues and/or family violence.
 Family-based care provides the opportunity for them to address and heal from their circumstances in a secure, supportive environment.

-If you choose to work with us as a family-based carer, please be assured you will not be doing so alone.
+If you choose to become a family-based carer, please be assured you will not be doing so alone.
 Along with a generous care allowance, you’ll receive training and support from our expert team of therapists, social workers, and other professionals.

 Who Can be a Carer?